Edb83/penny-for-your-thoughts/README.md

 - Collapses into a hamburger icon to support the mobile browsing experience
 - Brand maintains visibility on all device sizes
 - Brand acts as the Home button to avoid duplication and clutter
-- Drop down options are scrollable on mobile devices in landscape orientation to prevent frustrating case of hidden options
+- Gallery dropdown options are scrollable on mobile devices in landscape orientation to prevent frustrating case of hidden options
+- Gallery dropdown includes an 'All' option to prevent hesitation on clicking through.
+It might otherwise be assumed on first visit that these were separate pages
 - High contrast hoverable links provide responsive visual feedback
-- Active links clearly indicate current location on site
+- Active links clearly indicate current location on site (while Brand is left consistently white)
 - Shopping basket for quick access to purchasing selected items (for future implementation and currently disabled)

 **2. Footer**